-- (1) Equals the total consideration paid by each round of Pre-[REDACTED] Investors divided by the shareholding percentage of it immediately following their investments. - (2) Calculated based on the currency conversion rate of US\$1:RMB6.5288. - (3) Calculated on the basis of the [REDACTED] of HK\$[REDACTED], the mid-point of the proposed range of the [REDACTED], and based on the currency conversion rate of RMB1:HK\$[REDACTED]. - (4) The valuation of our Company increased significantly during the period between our Series B-2 Investment and Series C Investment primarily because our Group has achieved several major R&D milestones during this period, demonstrating strong R&D and execution capabilities in our operations as compared to our peers.
-Such milestones include, among others, (i) our first participant was dosed with adjuvanted SCB-2019 in Phase I clinical trial; (ii) CEPI extended partnership with us to fund development of SCB-2019 (CpG 1018/Alum) through licensure; and (iii) we announced positive Phase I data for our adjuvanted SCB-2019. - (5) Our anticipated post-money market capitalization immediately upon completion of the [REDACTED] has primarily taken into account (a) the post-money valuation of the Series C Investment, (b) the expected capital raising during the [REDACTED], (c) our business growth since completion of the Series C Investment in March 2021, and (d) the difference in risks undertaken by the Pre-[REDACTED] Investors investing in a private company vis-à-vis investors investing in a public company.
+- (1) Equals the total consideration paid by each round of Pre-[REDACTED] Investors divided by the shareholding percentage of it immediately following their investments. - (2) Calculated based on the currency conversion rate of US\$1:RMB6.5288. - (3) Calculated on the basis of the [REDACTED] of HK\$[REDACTED], the [REDACTED] of the proposed range of the [REDACTED], and based on the currency conversion rate of RMB1:HK\$0.8406. - (4) The valuation of our Company increased significantly during the period between our Series B-2 Investment and Series C Investment primarily because our Group has achieved several major R&D milestones during this period, demonstrating strong R&D and execution capabilities in our operations as compared to our peers.
+Such milestones include, among others, (i) our first participant was dosed with adjuvanted SCB-2019 in Phase 1 clinical trial; (ii) CEPI extended partnership with us to fund development of SCB-2019 (CpG 1018/Alum) through licensure; and (iii) we announced positive Phase 1 data for our adjuvanted SCB-2019. - (5) Our anticipated post-money market capitalization immediately upon completion of the [REDACTED] has primarily taken into account (a) the post-money valuation of the Series C Investment, (b) the expected capital raising during the [REDACTED], (c) our business growth since completion of the Series C Investment in March 2021 such as (i) the initiation of SPECTRA, a global pivotal Phase 2/3 clinical trial for SCB-2019 (CpG 1018/Alum), (ii) our announcement of positive preclinical data from our second-generation, protein-based COVID-19 vaccine candidate, and (iii) the results from SPECTRA and with which we plan to submit conditional regulatory approval applications to the EMA, the NMPA and the WHO in the fourth quarter of 2021, and (d) the difference in risks undertaken by the Pre-[REDACTED] Investors investing in a private company vis-à-vis investors investing in a public company.